How do I get low-income internet?

 If you’ve decided the Lifeline program is for you, you can apply online, by mail, or through a local internet company.
 You can find all the details on the Lifeline website.

-Get free or cheap internet today
+Get cheap or free government internet service today

 Free and low-income internet service FAQ